Quantum Self-Attention Neural Networks for Text Classification: Numerical Results

-Due to the limitations of the near-term quantum computers, we add experiments with noisy quantum circuits to demonstrate the robustness of QSANN on the Yelp data set.
-We consider the representative channels~\cite{Nielsen2002} such as the depolarizing channel $\mathcal{E}_D(\rho)$ and the amplitude damping channel $\mathcal{E}_{AD}(\rho)$
+\paragraph{Noisy Experimental Results on Yelp Data Set} Due to the limitations of the near-term quantum computers, we add experiments with noisy quantum circuits to demonstrate the robustness of QSANN on the Yelp data set.
+We consider the representative channels~\cite{Nielsen2002} such as the depolarizing channel $\mathcal{E}_D(\rho)$ and the amplitude-damping channel $\mathcal{E}_{AD}(\rho)$:

 with $E_0=\ketbra{0}{0}+\sqrt{1-p}\ketbra{1}{1}$ and $E_1=\sqrt{p}\ketbra{0}{1}$ denoting the Kraus operators.
 Here, $\rho=\ketbra{\psi}{\psi}$ for a pure quantum state $\ket{\psi}$ and $p$ denotes the noise level.
 As a regular way to analyze the effect of quantum noises, we add these single-qubit noisy channels in the final circuit layer to represent the whole system's noise, which is illustrated in Fig. \ref{fig:noise_ansatz}.